Skip to main content

 Get a grip: Help hands with reduced grip strength by replacing doorknobs with lever-style handles, and replace traditional, handled faucets with touchless versions.

 Add peace of mind with smart home technology.
 From smart lights, thermostats, security systems, voice-controlled assistants and robotic cleaning devices to smart pill cases that remind you if you’ve skipped a dose the era of the internet of things is poised to open a vast new horizon of tech-assisted ways to help older Americans retain their comfort and independence as long as possible.
-For extra peace of mind, a Personal Emergency Response Systems (PERS) with fall detection provide an additional layer of reassurance and the option to call trained responders should anything out-of-the-ordinary arise.
+For extra peace of mind, a medical alert device with fall detection provide an additional layer of reassurance and the option to call trained responders should anything out-of-the-ordinary arise.
 Some voice-activated smart home assistants even allow seniors to simply call out for help with no need to carry around a mobile device.
 As remote monitoring and response technology continues to evolve and expend, expect more features, options, and levels of assistance to be offered in this rapidly expanding space.

 In aging, as in all things, nothing is assured.
 The possibility that at some point, those who have made plans to age in place may find themselves in need of a different form of temporary or permanent residence is always a real one.
 Rehabilitative housing, assisted living, or another residential arrangement (such as moving in with extended family or a larger community of older adults).
 There is no single “right way” to age, and every significant change in circumstances is an opportunity for a re-evaluation of each option, including potential advantages and drawbacks.